PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Crooked
 ~~~~~~~
-- **Dictionary description:** Fingers are slightly retracted in a relaxed way
+- **Dictionary description:** "Fingers are slightly retracted in a relaxed way"
 - **Generic description:** Selected finger(s) are extended from the palm, with the bottom joint extended and the top two joints curved
 - **SLP coding description:** For selected fingers, the proximal joint is E, medial and distal joints are i
 - **Prototypical coding:** [E-i-i] for each crooked finger